-605(5) Limitation of numbers

-(a) A candidate may appoint more than one Scrutineer.

-(b) A candidate may not have more than one Scrutineer present at any one time in the counting centre.
+- 605(5) Limitation of numbers - (a) A candidate may appoint more than one Scrutineer. - (b) A candidate may not have more than one Scrutineer present at any one time in the counting centre. - 605(6) Resignation from office

 A Scrutineer may resign from office at any time by notifying the candidate who appointed them.